 A PM10 State Implementation Plan (SIP) is in place for the region, setting a regional emissions budget for on-road sources.
 A Carbon Monoxide SIP is in place in Medford, which sets a CO emissions budget for Medford on-road source emissions.
 The RVMPO will continue to coordinate with DEQ, ODOT, EPA, FTA and FHWA to maintain transportation conformity status, including any coordination and consultation necessary.
 RVCOG is coordinating with DEQ and EPA on developing a CO Limited Maintenance Plan (LMP) for the RVMPO2.
-The CO LMP is scheduled to be completed by ODEQ in June 2015 and a public hearing scheduled in Medford on September 17, 2015.
-The Environmental Quality Commission (EQC) will hold a hearing on December 9, 2015 and submit the SIP to EPA on December 22, 2015.
-EPA will approve the adequacy determination on March 30, 2016.
+The CO LMP was completed by ODEQ in June 2015 and a public hearing held in Medford on September 17, 2015.
+The Environmental Quality Commission (EQC) held a hearing on December 9, 2015 and submitted the SIP to EPA on December 11, 2015.
+EPA approved the adequacy determination in March 2016.
 Upon EPA's approval of the adequacy determination, the MPO will not be required to perform a regional emissions analysis to demonstrate conformity for CO.
-This will save the MPO considerable staff time and the expense of retaining a consultant to do the MOVES emissions modeling.
+There really won't be much time savings in doing the PM10 modeling only vs. both pollutants as was done for the last TIP and RTP update.
+The non-attainment seasons are slightly